Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: The Benefits of Optimization and Learning

-These results are eminently practical.
+{\em These results are eminently practical}.
 One of the challenges in the operational setting is the need for additional trailers when the total commodity volume increases.
-Planners can acquire these trailers either through empty trailer repositioning or by engaging in short-term trailer leasing with local companies.
+Based on the planner's recommendation, the scheduling team can acquire these trailers either through empty trailer repositioning or by engaging in short-term trailer leasing with local companies.
 Conversely, if the commodity volume decreases, planners are left with a plan that has low trailer utilization.
 The optimization proxies address this issue directly.
-Planners can also use the proposed optimization proxies to obtain recommendations for load plan adjustment in the event of a disruption (due to uncertainty in commodity volume), even for the largest terminal, within a matter of seconds.
+Planners can also use the proposed optimization proxies to obtain recommendations for load plan adjustment within a matter of seconds in the event of a disruption (due to uncertainty in commodity volume), even for the largest terminal.
 Furthermore, the recommendations from the optimization proxies are consistent with existing load plans, which makes it easy for the planners to evaluate and implement the suggestions.
-Finally, new terminals in the service network often do not have dedicated planners to develop load plans and extra capacity is built in the system to handle the commodity volume in the worst-case scenario.
-Optimization proxies can be used as a decision support tool at such terminals.
+Finally, new terminals in the service network often do not have dedicated planners to develop and/or update existing load plans when commodity volume changes, and extra capacity is built in the system to handle the commodity volume in the worst-case scenario.
+Optimization proxies can be used as a decision-support tool at such terminals.